AnustupMaity/My_Portfolio_Website/README.md

 # 🚀 Anustup Maity – Portfolio

-## 🚀 Anustup Maity
 **Data Science Enthusiast • Full Stack Developer • Tech Explorer**

 Welcome to my personal portfolio website!
 I build, break, and rebuild things on the web.
-Obsessed with AI, curious about everything, and always experimenting with new tech.
+Obsessed with AI, curious about everything!!

-This repository contains links and information about my projects, skills, and work.
+Always experimenting with new tech.

 ---